AlexHenriques/inBlindSight/README.md

 1. **Eliminating Duplicates**: Ensures that the lists of IDs and labels do not contain duplicates
 2. **Random Label Selection**: Randomly selects the required number of labels from a list of shuffled labels
-3. **Pairing IDs and Labels**: Establishes random connections between IDs and labels, creating a key for subsequent use
+3. **Pairing IDs and Labels**: Establishes random connections between IDs and labels, creating a key for further use
 4. **New & Shuffled Dataset**: Creates a new dataset by randomly shuffling the rows of the original dataset
+5. **Randomly Sorted Folder**: Rearranges a folder ordered by name, leading to a result assessment in a random order

 **Note**: Your data remains secure as all processing is done locally on your computer